Condition updated on April 1st, 2019

 Insomnia is a common disorder that affects millions of Americans each day.
 Most people will experience insomnia at some point in their lives.
 How a person experiences insomnia depends on what has caused the insomnia.

-There are three ways a person may experienced:
+There are three types of insomnia a person may experience:

 - Cyclic Insomnia.
 Affects a person sometimes, but not all the time.